vianeyBE/CassBio.GWAS_Pipeline/README.md

 ```

 Ensure the paths and filenames are correctly configured in the `Snakefile`.
-If everything is correctly configurated, this command will tell you:
+If everything is correctly configured, this command will display the planned workflow without executing it:

 ``` sh